canadalearningcode/glc-generative-art-with-processing/README.md

 1 Week to Go

 * Download this folder.
-* Read the Lead Instructor Notes for context (open in your browser).
+* Read the Instructor Notes for context (open in your browser).

 3 Days to Go